vuejs/vetur/rfcs/001-vetur-config-file.md

 It will find it when Vetur initialization.
 If it isn't exist, It will use `{ settings: {}, monorepos: [{ root: './' }] }`.
 This will ensure consistency with past behavior.

+### How to find `vetur.config.js`
+- Same as finding `tsconfig.json` logic in TypeScript.
+- Start from the root and work your way up until you find it.
+- The root is set `process.cwd()` value in VTI and you can set file path in CLI params.

 PS.
 Each root can have its own vetur.config.js in VSCode Multi root feature.